resthub/springmvc-router/README.md

 ### Add the dependency to your maven pom.xml

-Warning: **this project is not hosted yet on any public maven repository** - so before adding the dependency to your pom.xml, you have to upload it on your maven repo.

-Other Warning: **this project currently depends on Spring 3.1.0.RELEASE ++**, and is not using version range in its POM [because of this bug](https://jira.springsource.org/browse/SPR-7287) - your project needs these dependencies.
+Warning: **this project is currently tested on Spring 3.1.0.RELEASE ++**, and is not using version range in its POM [because of this bug](https://jira.springsource.org/browse/SPR-7287) - your project needs these dependencies.

     <dependencies>
     ...
       <dependency>